 If you decide to purchase a heater, the heater itself and the heating tubes could also take more money from you when they break.
 The national average to repair a heater is $394 but can get up to $1,200.

-If it’s a pool you’re trying to build or you need to repair something that has gone wrong with your pool, turn to TFC Title Loans to help you cover the cost.
+So, now that you know how much does a pool cost, if it’s a pool you’re trying to build or you need to repair something that has gone wrong with your pool, turn to TFC Title Loans to help you cover the cost.

 TFC Title Loans can use the title of your qualifying vehicle as collateral for an auto title loan.
 That means, regardless of your credit score, you can receive an auto title loan in as little as one business day!
 All you have to do is submit your application online or over the phone with a representative.
 Then, a TFC agent will be in contact with you to retrieve your necessary documents.
 Once they’ve been submitted, you will be able to sign your term agreement and get your cash in hand.